TC2000 Championship: Rules

 Prior to 2012, engines of up to 2000 cc were allowed, with only limited modifications from standard engines.
 This was both to reduce running costs, and give a level playing field to every team.
 Variable valve timing, variable intake geometry, anti-lock braking systems and traction control are all forbidden.

 From the 2012 season, Radical Performance Engines will provide 2.7 L RPE TCX V8 engines (a front-wheel-drive variant of the RPX, originally found in the Radical SR8), capable of producing 430 bhp, in place of the previous 2 L engines.
 The series was renamed to Súper TC2000.
 Meanwhile, cars with the old regulation continue competing as a second-tier championship with the name TC2000, currently with an independent calendar.

 The V8 engines were finally replaced from the year 2019 by new provider, the French manufacturer Oreca, these being 2.0 L turbocharged 4-cylinder in-line.

 In 2022, the series changed its name again.
 The Super TC2000 got its name back from the TC2000 and the TC2000 was renamed the TC2000 Series.

+Technical regulations

+The technical regulations of the 2024 season: